AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 export class AppModule {}
 ```

 To sum up, in __app.module__ we should include the _RulesEngineModule_ and the facts modules needed at the bootstrap of the application.
-There might be facts needed for rules which are on demand, which could be included later on the flow.
-More about _on demand_ rulesets in the dedicated [page](./dedicated-component-ruleset.md).
+There might be facts needed for rules which are on demand, which could be included later in the flow.
+More details about _on demand_ rulesets in the dedicated [page](./dedicated-component-ruleset.md).

 ### Facts registration and rulesets assimilation

-In this part the facts has to be registered into the rules engine itself, and the set of rules has to be given to the same engine.
+In this part the facts have to be registered in the rules engine itself, and the set of rules has to be given to the same engine.
 This is done in the __app.component.ts__ file, at the initialization of the component, via _RulesEngineService_.

 ```typescript